-During the first few sessions, I am getting to know you as a couple, you are getting to know me better, and we take a high level look at the concerns that are bringing them to relationship counseling.
-Often, I’ll meet with each individual privately the second time we meet to give them a chance to share their side without fear of upsetting their partner.
+During the first few sessions, I am getting to know you as a couple, you are getting to know me better, and we take a high level look at the concerns that are bringing you to relationship counseling.
+Often, I’ll meet with each individual privately the second time we meet to give you a chance to share your unique perspective and history.

-By the third session, the patterns in your relationship have usually become clear.
+By the third session, the patterns in your relationship have usually start to emerge.
 Using this insight, we begin to work toward creating a new way of relating.
 You practice it right there, with me to help guide you.
 The outcome is often a new sense of connection that you can feel and take home with you.

 Relationships Are Critical to the Rest of Life